TheRealKwabena/ai-recruiter/README.md

 # Create a virtual environment (recommended) if it does not exist
 python -m venv .venv

-# Activate virtual environment: Only do this if the repository does not contain an existing .venv file
+# Activate virtual environment: Only do this if repository does not contain a .venv file
 # On Windows:
 .venv\Scripts\activate
 # On macOS/Linux: